 In many parts of the gorge, we meet traces of the old stone paved trail that was once the main passage from Sfakia to Chania.
 Therefore, the canyon was a theatre of several battles between the Ottomans and the Christians during the Turkish Occupation of Crete, especially in 1821 and 1867.

 Moving on, we cross the position called Airplane, where a German plane crashed during the Second World War (debris is housed in the war museum at Askyfou).
 Immediately after that, we encounter the first very narrow passages of the gorge and then arrive at position Gournia (i.e. basins), where there are several small basins in the rock filled with water in winter.

 After this, we reach the most impressive part of the Gorge, Stenada.
 Here the gorge walls approach at 1.6m, while their height reaches 300m!
 The rocks are carved with very beautiful formations.

 After this narrow point, the canyon widens and we meet a resting place at position Mesofarango.
 Here is a Venetian water cistern and the hut of the guard of the gorge.

 After a few meters we cross a landslide and immediately after the impressive narrowing at Gremnaria.
 Immediately after that, we meet another trademark of the gorge, the stone arch Xepitira.
-Continuing our journey, we pass through some narrow passages and soon reach the exit of the gorge by village Komitades.
-Just at the exit there are some taverns and in the village there are more options.
+Continuing our journey, we pass through some narrow passages and soon reach the exit of the gorge by the village of Komitades.
+Just at the exit, there are some taverns and in the village, there are more options.